cheredia19/each-us-presidential-election-1800s/README.md

     url: '1828_elec_pop_perc.csv'
   }}
  />
-*(1)DELAWARE: 3 electors werechosen by state legislature and awarded to John Quincy Adams<br />(2)SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to Andrew Jackson*
+*(1)DELAWARE: 3 electors were chosen by state legislature and awarded to John Quincy Adams<br />(2)SOUTH CAROLINA: 11 electors were chosen by state legislature and awarded to Andrew Jackson*

 ## 1832